 - 50 religious leaders ask to continue discrimination.
 The National Council votes in favor of gay youth.
 The BSA future?
 Reactions by individuals

 Boy Scouts of America, Alliance Defending Freedom, American Family Association, & Americans for Truth about Homosexuality

 Americans for Truth about Homosexuality, Assemblies of God, Family Research Council, & GLAAD

 Mormon Church, Metropolitan Community Church, & On My Honor

 Rick Perry, RedState, Catholic Church, & Southern Baptists

 & United Methodists

-- Trail Life USA organized as pro-Christian/anti-gay/anti-transgender replacement for the BSA
+Trail Life USA organized as pro-Christian/anti-gay/anti-transgender group in competition to the BSA:

 Original posting: 2013-APR